PLM Interest Group

 The PLM Self-Assessment Toolkit is a straightforward instruction book that enables you to carry out the same kind of independent review that you would expect from an external appraisal.
 Carrying out the assessment yourself saves money, directs you quickly to the problem areas, and ultimately uncovers more detail that is specific to your company.

 There are no detailed spreadsheets with lots of numbers and a numerical rating.
 You are not aiming for a "magic quadrant" score of 'A' or 'B+'.
 However, you are aiming to proceed beyond the Pass/Fail checklists at the end of each step, and as you do so you will learn which are the most important issues affecting your implementation.

-The Version 2.0 Toolkit has been divided into Stages, to allow the option of choosing which parts of the process to apply; includes a new Overview flowchart to illustrate the Pass/End decisions; and is now formatted for double-sided printing, so that diagrams and text are on facing pages.
+The Version 3.0 Toolkit is divided into Stages, to allow the option of choosing which parts of the process to apply; includes a new Overview flowchart to illustrate the Pass/End decisions; and is now formatted for double-sided printing, so that diagrams and text are on facing pages.